From Moonscape To Lush: Photographs Capture California Drought's Story

 Fast-forward to this spring.

 Earlier this month, California Gov. Jerry Brown declared an end to the state's drought emergency.
 Now, many of those desolate landscapes Sullivan captured look completely different.
-So he went back and tried to recreate the same shots.
+So he went back and tried to re-create the same shots.

 "We just wanted to show the contrast," he says, adding that it was a tricky assignment.
 "Obviously, landscapes change over the course of three years.
 Trees grow bigger.
 So it was difficult to just remember in your mind exactly what lens you used and how you approached it."

 Sullivan downloaded the 2014 images onto his iPad and brought it with him when he shot the "after" photos.
-In trying to recreate the exact same frame, Sullivan had some luck on his side.
+In trying to re-create the exact same frame, Sullivan had some luck on his side.

 In one side-by-side set of photos, the 2014 version shows a man walking his dog.
 The man is surrounded by dead grass, with the San Francisco skyline in the background.
-When Sullivan returned to the (now green, grassy) hillside this year, he was able to snap a photo of another woman walking her dog in almost the exact same spot.
+When Sullivan returned to the (now green, grassy) hillside this year, he was able to snap a photo of a woman walking another dog in almost the exact same spot.

 "Sometimes they just work out perfectly," he says.